ryder-4/ryder-4/README.md

 ## Hi 👋

-I'm Rayed, a AI Engineer based in Lahore, Pakistan.
+I'm Rayed, an AI Engineer based in Lahore, Pakistan.

 I enjoy solving problems in the CV/DL/Edge Computing space.
 Have a look at my work in the pinned repos.